ParallelMaths/parallel/pages/7-13-good-will-hunting.md

 to Matt Damon.

-Take a look at this clip, which starts with a maths professor confronting his students, because someone has solved one his problems and yet he doesn’t know who – of course, we know who solved the problem.
+Take a look at this clip, which starts with a maths professor confronting his students, because someone has solved one of his problems and he doesn’t know who – of course, we know who solved the problem.

 @[youtube](Ta3sClUQmfM?rel=0)